 A frequent runny nose, itchy skin rashes, and nighttime coughing spells may indicate your child has allergies or asthma or both.
-Dr. Sima Stein is a well-known pediatrician with offices in San Jose and Mountain View, California.
+Dr. Sima Stein is a well-known pediatrician with offices in San Jose, California.
 She can determine what’s causing your child’s symptoms and then design a personalized treatment plan that helps keep them under control.
 Call Sima Stein, MD today for an appointment or book your visit online.

 It’s often difficult to separate allergy symptoms from asthma because many children have both.
 Also, the same environmental substances (allergens) that cause allergy symptoms can also trigger asthma, which may include:

 Dr. Stein starts with a careful review of your child’s symptoms and a thorough physical exam.
 It’s often helpful if you keep a diary of your child’s symptoms that includes details about when the symptoms occur, how long they last, and what seems to help.
 This helps identify whether there’s a pattern to your child’s symptoms and what may be triggering them.

 Allergies and what triggers your child’s symptoms are further identified through allergy testing that often includes exposure to well-known allergens through a simple skin test.
 If a bump forms in response to applying an allergen to your child’s skin, it’s considered a trigger that your child should avoid.

 Lung function tests are used to confirm the diagnosis of asthma.
 These simple tests require your child to breathe in and then out forcefully through a tube, which allows Dr. Stein to measure lung volume and function.